rsapkf/42/docs/knowledge-repositories.md

 ## Knowledge Repositories (mostly on GitHub)

 ### Linux
+  - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
+Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.
+  - [luong-komorebi/Awesome-Linux-Software](https://github.com/luong-komorebi/Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
   - [k4m4/terminals-are-sexy](https://github.com/k4m4/terminals-are-sexy) - A curated list of Terminal frameworks, plugins & resources for CLI lovers.
   - [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page.
-  - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
-Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.
   - [dylanaraps/pure-bash-bible](https://github.com/dylanaraps/pure-bash-bible) - A collection of pure bash alternatives to external processes.
+  - [learnbyexample/Command-line-text-processing](https://github.com/learnbyexample/Command-line-text-processing) - From finding text to search and replace, from sorting to beautifying text and more.
+  - [imthenachoman/How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) - An evolving how-to guide for securing a Linux server.
+  - [agarrharr/awesome-cli-apps](https://github.com/agarrharr/awesome-cli-apps) - A curated list of command line apps.
+  - [junaid33/opensource.builders](https://github.com/junaid33/opensource.builders) - Find open-source alternatives. https://opensource.builders.
   - [mayfrost/guides](https://github.com/mayfrost/guides) - Looking for a guide?
 You came to the right place.
 Here you can find documentation for a variety of topics I research to make complex computing easier.
 For comments go to the IRC channel #nfo at the Rizon network.
-  - [learnbyexample/Command-line-text-processing](https://github.com/learnbyexample/Command-line-text-processing) - From finding text to search and replace, from sorting to beautifying text and more.
-  - [imthenachoman/How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) - An evolving how-to guide for securing a Linux server.
-  - [agarrharr/awesome-cli-apps](https://github.com/agarrharr/awesome-cli-apps) - A curated list of command line apps.
-  - [junaid33/opensource.builders](https://github.com/junaid33/opensource.builders) - Find open-source alternatives. https://opensource.builders.
+  - [cindyq/linuxjourney](https://github.com/cindyq/linuxjourney) - Learn the ways of Linux-fu, for free. https://linuxjourney.com.

   - Vim
     - [hakluke/how-to-exit-vim](https://github.com/hakluke/how-to-exit-vim) - Some simple methods for exiting vim.